Sustainable logistics: Benefits & key trends for 2024 [+how to make your business sustainable]

 Vessel discharge

 Shipping vessels are responsible for dumping plastic and broken shipping equipment into the oceans.
 Vessels also empty waste, including sewerage and bilge water.
 Moreover, 10-15% of oil and 20% of marine litter that enters the ocean comes from the shipping industry.
 This number increases further in the event of an accidental oil spillage from any vessel.
-For example, the oil spill in September 2024 from MV MSC Apollo in South Africa affected the local wildlife of the area.
+For example, the Learn more from MV MSC Apollo in South Africa affected the local wildlife of the area.

 Maritime species invasion